-Overview
+Course Overview

-This qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centred support to people who may require support due to ageing, disability or some other reason.
+This qualification reflects the role of individuals in community and residential settings, offering person-centred support to those who may require assistance due to ageing, disability, or other circumstance.

-Program objectives
+Program Outcomes

 At InterCare Training we want to ensure that you have a fun and enjoyable learning experience, it is because of this that we offer a range of flexible training delivery and assessment models to meet each individual’s needs.

-- Develop foundation knowledge and understanding to work effectively with older people.
+- Develop foundation knowledge and understanding to work effectively with older people

 - Carry out activities to maintain personal care and other activities of living for people in an aged care setting